Gary Cooper movies on TCM: Iconic star at both his best and his worst

 Audrey Hepburn (b.
 1929) was hardly an unusual leading lady/romantic interest for Gary Cooper in the later stages of his career.
 Below is the list of his movie babes throughout the 1950s.

 Keep in mind that Cooper – born in 1901 – began the decade nine years older than he was when he starred in Sergeant York.
-And that Joan Leslie was born in 1925.
+And that his leading lady in that movie, Joan Leslie, was born in 1925.

 - Lauren Bacall (b.
 1924) and Patricia Neal (b.
 1926) in Bright Leaf (1950).